warning Coming soon – PHH Mortgage is changing its name! right arrow

 PHH does not purchase Loans secured by properties located in nonparticipating communities, Coastal Barrier Resource Systems Areas or Other Protected Areas.

 A Special Flood Hazard Notice is required for properties located in a Special Flood Hazard Area (all zones in A or V) which require flood insurance.
 The notice must be provided at ten (10) days prior to closing (defined for these purposes to be the Mortgage Note date).
-In addition, the Seller must comply with all flood requirements including, but not limited to, the content of and the timing of when the notice is provided to the borrower.
+In addition, the Client must comply with all flood requirements including, but not limited to, the content of and the timing of when the notice is provided to the borrower.

 The specific language below is required to be added to the borrower disclosure: